karloscodes/matcha/README.md

-# License Key Manager - Go Version
+# Matcha 🍵

-A self-hosted license key management system similar to Gumroad's license functionality, built with Go, GoFiber, GORM, and SQLite.
+An **open-source** self-hosted license key management system built with Go, GoFiber, GORM, and SQLite.

+> **🎉 Open Source & Free**: This project is completely free and open-source under the MIT License.
+You can use it commercially, modify it, and distribute it without restrictions.

 ## Features